Reflection 3 On the fence with Problem-Posing

 the sciences, both biological and social so that we can solve problems.

-In a recent article written Jerry Ameis for the Winnipeg Free Press, a question is pondered over why is it that Asian students seem do to better than North American students when it comes to the subject of mathematics(Ameis, 2012) .
+In a recent article written Jerry Ameis for the Winnipeg Free Press, a question is pondered over why is it

 A study done on a school in Japan found that problem-posed teaching with